TheRainbowPhoenix/Azur/README.md

 * **libazrp** is C library that implements Azur's Rendering Pipeline.
 On fx-CG, Azur uses a very unique rendering method that sacrifices some generality for a significant boost in performance, and this system has uses beyond games.
 (TODO: Currently still in the `azur/` folder)
 * **azur** is of course the engine itself.

-The following external projects are Azur by some of Azur's features, and maintained as submodules in `3rdparty/`:
+The following external projects are used by some of Azur's features, and maintained as submodules in `3rdparty/`:

 * [**gl3w**](https://github.com/skaslev/gl3w) is a minimalist OpenGL loader, which is used in Azur's OpenGL backend to load the core profile.
 * [**GLM**](https://glm.g-truc.net/0.9.9/index.html) is math library for graphics, which is interoperable with OpenGL shaders.
 In the future I hope to use libnum everywhere, but GLM is still useful in OpenGL-related code.